basarat/demo-typestyle/03-media/script.md

 # Add TypeStyle responsive styles using Media Queries
 > Media queries are very important for designs that you want to work on both mobile and desktop browers.
 TypeStyle gives it special attention to make it easy to write them in CSS in JS.
 We show the `media` function.
 We also demonstrate how you can add non standard media queries that you want.

-We have simple React Application that renders a div with a generated className to a root div in our `index.html`
+Here we have simple React Application that renders a div with some content to the document.

 (change `Hello World` to `Hello World Media Queries`)
 ```js